 You are now turning to face the side mirrors and are learning to keep your thigh muscles tight at all times.
 This loosens up the opposite muscles behind the leg, maybe you can achieve the goal of touching your forehead to the floor one day.
 In the future, millimetre by millimetre the floor gets closer.
 It needs patience, it won’t happen overnight.

 Normally called the Warrior Pose, but in Bikram Yoga we love peace in the world and never use such words.
 You marry your heart with the lungs, the most powerful pose, all muscles are trained, twisting and turning your spine sideways 90 degrees.
 You are now warmed up inside and out and your sweat is dripping.

 (FORE-TO-KNEE IN THE GRÄTSCHE)

 A little uncomfortable, to round your spine like a scared cat, compressing your throat to squeeze out the liquids of 5 important glands in control of your hormones, burning off fat and the immune system.
 When you let go, blood rushes back into these glands to assure they fully function again.

+You deserve a break now, laying on your back in complete stillness, your thoughts drift away to a beach under palmtrees.
+But you must keep your eyes open, without even blinking, because you want to stay here to let your body do the healing inside.
 Until now you have opened all joints, woken up all internal organs, flushed them with fresh blood.
 You feel the pulse similar to light jogging, the heat expands your blood vessels and lots of oxygen can reach even the last cell in your body to make sure, that the next generation of cells being born is a perfect one.

 The cobra series, four different exercises to strengthen the long muscle in your back that helps keeping your spine upright.
 You should never forget to keep your butt tight throughout the poses, as that’s where this muscle is anchored.
 In cobra pose you strengthen mostly your lower back.